 I'm doing my best to connect family links (parents and children) to my kin (direct and collateral) and really appreciate all who have kindly added the connections for me.
 It opens up a world to many.
 I'm glad to add yours also|

 http://www.graveaddiction.com/symbol.html Neat informative sites.
 Are you a taphophile or tombstone tourist?

 Check out Scotch-Irish Presbyterians From Ulster to Rockbridge, by © Angela M. Ruley, 3 October 1993.
 Angela headed the Rockbridge Area Genealogy Society and wrote several impressive publications on Rockbridge Co.

 http://www.rootsweb.ancestry.com/~varockbr/scotpres.htm.
 This well written article combines pretty much everything I've found and more.

-I welcome all additions, connections, corrections or changes and transfers so please feel free to contact me.
+I welcome all additions, connections, corrections or changes and am open to transfers so please feel free to contact me on the specific site.

 Photos:"...The copyright of all photos posted to Find A Grave remains with the original submitter.
 No use of photos (or material) for any other website or personal use is given without prior consent of the original submitter."

 CONTACT ME FOR GENEALOGICAL HIRE for research, especially in VA/MD/PA, through any of my memorials.

-Please send REQUESTS for CORRECTIONS, CHANGES OR TRANSFERS through the EDIT feature on the specific memorial (top right), that way I know the EXACT site.
+Please send REQUESTS for CORRECTIONS, CHANGES OR TRANSFERS or discussions through the EDIT feature on the specific memorial (top right), that way I know the EXACT site.
 If added below they may or may NOT be added, it's a time factor.